dssg/growth-curves/README.md

 |2	|M	|African American	|4.04	|17.9	|42.5	|46|
 |2	|M	|African American	|5.05	|17.58	|45.6	|52|

-Unfortunately, we do not have the permissions to share this medical data publicly.
-If you are interested in accessing the data, please email us at the email below.
+We have the patients’ gender, race, and ethnicities, along with their height, weight, and BMI measurements at different ages, from the ages of 0 to 19 yrs.

+Due to the sensitive nature of this medical data, we aren't able to share it publicly.
+If you're interested in working with us, please get in touch.

-## Installation
+## Installation guide

 First you will need to clone the repo.
 ````